 LAUREN STRINGER is an artist, author of picture books, script writer, and theatrical designer living in Minneapolis, Minnesota.
 She received her BA in Art and Art History from the University of California, Santa Cruz and continued her art education with the Whitney Museum of American Art, Independent Study Program in NYC.
 She has exhibited her paintings and sculptures in museums and galleries across the country.
 In 1991 she received the McKnight Foundation Fellowship for sculpture.

 Lauren writes and paints in a big, pink Victorian in Minneapolis, Minnesota with her husband and two cats.
 She loves to visit her daughter, Ruby Josephine, a choreographer and dancer in Tangier, Morocco.
-And she also loves to visit her son, Cooper Smith, who is training to be a circus artist at the École nationale de cirque in Montreal.
+And she also loves to visit her son, Cooper Smith, who is a circus artist based in Montreal, Canada.

 For more about Lauren Stringer, you can follow her blogs:

 Mackin Educational Resources June Featured Interview

 The Shape of the World, A Portrait of Frank Lloyd Wright.
 The story of a little boy who loves to find shapes in nature grows up to be one of America’s greatest architects.